JamminCoder/chromedriver_manager/README.md

-# chrome-driver-updater
+# Chrome Driver Manager
 Script to detect the current installed Google Chrome version and download its corresponding driver.
+Usefull for keeping the driver up-to-date in a project that uses the Selenium framework with Google Chrome.

-You need `requests` and `beautifulsoup4` installed to use this program:
+You need Python 3.7+, `requests` and `beautifulsoup4` installed to use this program:

 ```
 pip install requests